 What does BCC look like?

 BCCs can look like open sores, red patches, pink growths, shiny bumps, scars, or any abnormal lesion on the skin.
 These lesions commonly arise in sun-exposed areas of the body, as this cancer often occurs from DNA damage from exposure to UV radiation from the sun or indoor tanning.
 It is important to catch BCC early and look for warning signs, as this will make your basal cell skin cancer treatment more successful.

 If you have been diagnosed with basal cell carcinoma, you have several treatment options available to you.
 Several surgical options exist that come with risks of scarring, pain, and damage to surrounding tissue.
 For a non-surgical basal cell skin cancer treatment option, there is another choice: Superficial Radiotherapy (SRT).
 The cure rates of Sensus Healthcare’s SRTdevices compete with those of surgical treatments, destroying skin cancer without the side effects of surgical procedures.

 The SRT-100™, SRT-100+™, and SRT-100 Vision™ give a precise, pain-free, calibrated, low-dose of Superficial Radiotherapy that effectively destroys basal cell cancer, without cutting, bleeding, stitching, or anesthesia.
 Plus, there is no risk of infection, scarring, or need for reconstructive plastic surgery.
 SRT from Sensus Healthcare is the easiest, most effective non-melanoma skin cancer treatment option; there is no downtime or lifestyle restrictions following the procedure.

 This treatment option can be safely performed in your doctor’s office.
-If you have been diagnosed with skin cancer, ask your doctor about Superficial Radiation Therapy for your basal cell skin cancer treatment, or find a treatment location near you using the SRT locator tool on our website.
+If you have been diagnosed with skin cancer, ask your doctor about Superficial Radio Therapy for your basal cell skin cancer treatment, or find a treatment location near you using the SRT locator tool on our website.